aametwally/Recom-Sys-GitHub-Dev/README.md

 ## Inputs:

 * The language for your test projects (Example: java)
-* A keyword to search for (Example: "dna" as the keyword will look for all projects within the github repository with the word "dna" in it's name)
+* A keyword to search for (Example: "square" as the keyword will look for all projects within the github repository with the word "square" in it's name)

 ## Output:

-List of methods with changes between the versions which could be re-tested by the users
+* List of all methods that added to the new version.
+* List of all the methods that removed from the old version.

+These methods are the one that should be tested.

 ## Getting Started